wodsyfounder-dotcom/PDF_Scanner/README_EIDP_Term_Scanner.md

 Scan a folder of EIDP PDFs for a list of terms (from CSV/XLSX), find the closest numeric value near each term within specified page ranges, and export a matrix (rows=terms, columns=Serial Numbers) plus detailed metadata.
 PDFs remain in their source location; reruns simply re-read the same repository.

+> **Prototype Notice**
+> This repository represents a personal demonstration prototype.
+It is shared for evaluation/functional preview only, remains the author's IP, and should not be treated as a finalized production release.

 ---

 ## Install (Windows)